 └─PrintSetUp

-When a board is cut once, it is divided into two pieces.
+Cutting a board once results in two pieces.
 Cutting one of them will result in two pieces.
 In other words, the data structure is a two-branch tree structure.

-The data structure can be expressed as it is in xml by just defining a "board".
-If we draw only the parts panel and unused space at the end of the tree structure, it will be as shown in the application.
+The data structure can be expressed as it is by simply defining a "board" in xml.
+If you draw only the parts panels and unused space at the end of the tree structure, it will be as shown in the application.

 If you have to read inconsistent values, Cutting Planner may not work properly.
-Please only use the output values.
+Only use the output values.

-The values must be integers according to the specifications.
-Therefore, they will be converted to a number with the smallest unit being 1 and recorded.
-The value will be an integer value with [Options]-[Optimize]-[Precision] as the unit of 1.
+Due to the specification of the internal algorithm, the values must be integers.
+Therefore, they are converted to a number with the smallest unit being 1 and recorded.
+The value will be an integer with [Options]-[cutting optimization calculation]-[precision] as the unit of 1.
 For example, if the length format is a decimal point and the precision (minimum unit) is 0.1, 12.3 is 123.
-For fractional inches with a minimum unit of 1/8", 1 foot is 12 inches multiplied by 8, which is 96.
+For fractional inches with a minimum unit of 1/8 inch, 12 inches would be 96 multiplied by 8.

 <?xml version="1.0" encoding="UTF-8"?>